Multiple Sclerosis – Teens with MS Face Unique Set of Challenges

 Specific Teenage Symptoms Of Multiple Sclerosis

 The onset of MS in children and youth is associated with a higher relapse rate and a higher volume of brain lesions, relative to early MS in adults.
 Pediatric MS occurs in the context of normal academic learning and during brain maturation.
 Of note, 30 to 40% of children with MS have a cognitive impairment, Dr. Banwell says.
-This impairment varies from mild to severe, and mainly involves executive functioning, such as multitasking, organization, attention skills, processing speed, and word finding.
+This impairment varies from mild to severe and mainly involves executive functioning, such as multitasking, organization, attention skills, processing speed, and word finding.

 About a third of teens with MS have emotional issues, such as depression or anxiety or combination of both.
 But this mirrors the general population of teenagers, so it can be difficult to tell if MS is the culprit for mood disorders or if it’s simply being a teenager.
 Either way, mental health is an important facet of care for youth with MS.

 When I was diagnosed at 17, I was devastated.
 Thinking I had something like cancer that I would die from.
 I was an emotional wreck.
 It was affecting me in every facet of my life.
 And because we didn’t know much about MS back then, doctors didn’t realize that mental health is an important part of “health care” for me, so I was stuck working through these emotions by myself.
-That’s why I can’t emphasize enough how important is it to have partnerships with psychiatrists and psychologists for teens who have MS. These professionals can help teens and their parents sort out what’s causing depression or anxiety and how to best treat it.

 Research shows that teenagers also tend to have more frequent relapses than adults, perhaps because they haven’t yet developed full nerve myelination, Dr. Lotze says.
 A 2014 study published in Multiple Sclerosis Related Disorders shows that children have 2.3 times more relapses than adults per year.
 The flip side is that children recover much better than adults from relapses,” Dr. Lotze says.
 “There seems to be fewer residual symptoms, maybe because myelin in children can repair faster.
 Or there could be something innate in the pediatric brain that can make new networks after an MS relapse.”

-The Importance of Medications In Teens With M.S.
+The Importance of Medications In Teens With MS

 While MS therapies can reduce disease activity in teens, the key is persuading them to consistently take their medications.
 “A lot of teenagers don’t think they need medications after they recover from a relapse,” Dr. Mar says.
 Most teens think “I just want to be a normal kid and not have to take 20 pills a day or go in for my injections.”